hellstorm-software/HyRise/README.md

     - changed crafting recipe to 20x blue petals and 5x concentrated life orbs
 - Created Immersive Farming Mod
     - removed seeds from workbench
+    - added all plants with seeds to salvager

 ----------------------------------------------------------